GraemeMalcolm/DP100/lab-instructions/01-create-a-workspace.md

 As its name suggests, a workspace is a centralized place to manage all of the Azure ML assets you need to work on a machine learning project.

 1. In the [Azure portal](https://portal.azure.com), create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the region nearest your location.

+    > **Note**: When you create an Azure Machine Learning workspace, you can use some advanced options to restrict access through a *private endpoint* and specify custom keys for data encryption.
+We won't use these options in this exercise - but you should be aware of them!

 2. When the workspace and its associated resources have been created, view the workspace in the portal.

 ## Explore Azure Machine Learning studio